Kotlin/analysis-api/Writerside/topics/KaCall.md

 # KaCall

 Represents a call within Kotlin code.
 It encompasses various types of calls, including function calls, property accesses, and other invocations.
-Analysis API provides a hierarchy of `KtCall` subtypes to model different call kinds.
+The Analysis API provides a hierarchy of `KtCall` subtypes to model different call kinds.

 <code-block lang="mermaid">
 graph TB